 The days sales outstanding ratio shows the average number of days your customers are taking to pay you.
 It is calculated by dividing average accounts receivable by daily credit sales.
-It is sometimes abbreviated to DSO or referred to as days in accounts receivable.
+It is sometimes abbreviated to DSO or referred to as days sales in accounts receivable.

 Days Sales Outstanding Formula